CARPI-Bot/CARPI-Bot/README.md

 # CARPI Bot

 The Discord bot built for RPI students!
-Featuring easy searching of events from the academic calendar, courses from the course catalog, as well as access to other commonly used RPI resources all through the Discord client, we hope that our bot will be a friend to you in your everyday academic endeavors.
+Featuring an in-app academic calendar menu, easy search of the course catalog, as well as access to other RPI resources from within the popular messaging app, we hope that our bot will be a friend to you in your everyday academic endeavors.

 ## User Quick Start